bmeredith/realms-of-ether-artifacts/README.md

 ## Purpose

 This repository is meant to serve to provide a more in-depth look into the [Realms of Ether](https://realmsofether.com/) smart contract source code.
-The original smart contract source code remains unavailable and unverified, but using a few different techniques, it is still possible to get a better idea of what lies within.
+The original smart contract source code remains unavailable and unverified, but using a few different techniques it is still possible to get a better idea of what lies within.

 ## Breakdown